How AI is Transforming Endurance Coaching

 • Multimodal integration of biomechanical data (from IMU-equipped shoes and power meters), environmental data (heat index, altitude, air quality), and psychological state (self-reported or inferred from interaction patterns) will produce increasingly holistic training recommendations.

-The trajectory is clear.
-Endurance coaching is becoming a human-machine collaboration, where the machine handles the optimization at a resolution no human could match, and the human provides the meaning, motivation, and strategic vision that no machine can replicate.
-The athletes who thrive will be those who learn to work with these tools intelligently, understanding both their power and their limits.
+Endurance coaching is becoming a human-machine collaboration, where the machine handles optimization at a resolution no human could match and the human provides meaning, motivation, and strategic vision.
+The athletes who benefit most will be those who learn to work with these tools intelligently, understanding both their capabilities and their limits.

 Founder & Head Coach